codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/JS-II.md

 ## Third Party Libraries

-- Lets say you have two arrays, where you need to find out which is the uncommon data in the two arrays.
+- Lets say you have two arrays, where you need to find out which is the common data in the two arrays.

 ```
 const arr=[1,2]
 const arr1=[2,3]

-uncommon elements are -> [1,3]
+common element is -> [2]
 ```

-- So you can write your own logic to find out the uncommon elements but what is there is already code written by other developer which is free to use? third-party libraries are pre-built collections of code, functions, and tools created by developers outside of your own team or organization.
+- So you can write your own logic to find out the common elements but what is there is already code written by other developer which is free to use? third-party libraries are pre-built collections of code, functions, and tools created by developers outside of your own team or organization.
 These libraries are used to simplify and accelerate the development process by providing reusable solutions for common tasks or more specialized functionalities.

 ### Lodash